Options

 List of builds to build and skip.
 Each build has an identifier like cp38-manylinux_x86_64 or cp37-macosx_x86_64 - you can list specific ones to build and cibuildwheel will only build those, and/or list ones to skip and cibuildwheel won't try to build them.

-When both options are specified, both conditions are applied and only builds with a tag that matches CIBW_BUILD and does not match CIBW_SKIP will be built.
+When both options are specified, both conditions are applied and only builds with a tag that matches build and does not match skip will be built.

 When setting the options, you can use shell-style globbing syntax, as per fnmatch with the addition of curly bracket syntax {option1,option2}, provided by bracex.
 All the build identifiers supported by cibuildwheel are shown below: